antmicro/kenning/docs/source/kenning-development.md

 * `zero_point` - zero point parameter for the quantization purposes.
   Present only if the input/output requires quantization/dequantization,
 * `prequantized_dtype` - input/output data type before quantization.
-* `mean` - mean used to normalize dataset before model training,
-* `std` - standard deviation used to normalize dataset before model training,
 * `class_name` - list of class names from the dataset.
   It is used by output collectors to present the data in human-readable way.

+Parameters specific to `input`:

+* `mean` - mean used to normalize inputs before model training,
+* `std` - standard deviation used to normalize inputs before model training.

+Parameters specific to `output` and `processed_output`:

+* `class_name` - list of class names from the dataset.
+  It is used by output collectors to present the data in human-readable way.

-Parameters specific to `processed_output`:
+Parameters specific to `processed_input` and `processed_output`:
 * `type` - input/output type if different than `np.ndarray` (i.e. `List[SegmObject]` in segmentation model's postprocessed output).

 The model metadata is used by all classes in Kenning in order to understand the format of the inputs and outputs.

 ```{warning}
 The [](optimizer-api) objects can affect the format of inputs and outputs, e.g. quantize the network.
 It is crucial to update the I/O specification when a block modifies it.
 ```